Loud & Clear, Rain or Shine

 Meet the Team

-Dave is in his twentieth year with CASP and has been a part of over more than 300 shows with CASP.
+Dave is in his twenty-third year with CASP and has been a part of over more than 320 shows with CASP.
 Dave’s production background includes a degree in radio and television production from Ohio University, over four decades of live sound reinforcement, award winning video production, and event management.

 Dave coordinates the scheduling and logistics behind the CASP schedule.
 You can E-Mail Dave regarding your show's need or call him at 513-617-0906.